PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 ![](images/inplace.svg)

 Examplary graph presents three operators where one of them (type of elementwise_add) is to be performing in-place computation.
 In-place computation means that input variable(Tensor) is used for both input and output.
 This means that one of inputs will be overwritten with computational results.
-In presented picture in-place operator (elementwise_add) is having two input nodes: *b* and *d*  and output *e*. *b* and *e* are underneath represented by a one, shared variable *X*.
-So this means that variable *X* is initially holding some input data and afer the operator computation , input data is lost and replaced by computation's result.
+In presented picture in-place operator (elementwise_add) is having two input nodes: *b* and *d*  and output *b*.
+So *b* is used for input and output and underneath it is represented by a one, shared Tensor.
+So this means that variable *b* is initially holding some input data and after the operator computation , input data is lost and replaced by computation's result.

 Currently assumption is that if operator can have in-place processing then all its kernel (including oneDNN) should be able to work properly in in-place mode.
 To match this functionality oneDNN integration was extended to support in-place execution for some of its operators:
 - activations